stratosphereips/StratosphereLinuxIPS/docs/features.md

 for example, if an IP is detected using a macOS user agent then an android user agent, slips detects this with 'low' threat level

+#### Pastebin downloads

+Some malware use pastebin as the host of their malicious payloads.

+Slips detects downloads of files from pastebin with size > 12000.

+When found, slips alerts pastebin download with threat level low because not all downloads from pastebin are malicious.

 ### Leak Detector Module